Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 ### Receive notifications on ATT MTU changes

-To recieve notifications on ATT MTU value changes:
+To receive notifications on ATT MTU value changes:

 1. [Connect to a Bluetooth Low Energy device](#connect-to-a-bluetooth-low-energy-device).
 2. If the `device` is connected, call `addAttMtuChangeListener()` providing as a parameter the callback function to be called on each change of the ATT MTU value: